-Analysis by QCC's Institutional Research suggests that "high-risk students clearly benefit from tutoring."
-Students who were not flagged but had tutoring significantly outperformed the flagged students, indicating that these were students who actively sought tutoring before professors sent an early-alert (Early-Alert and Retention Prediction, p.
-4).
+Analysis by QCC's Office of Institutional Research and Assessment suggests that "high-risk students clearly benefit from tutoring."
+Students "who were not flagged but had tutoring significantly outperformed the flagged students, indicating that these were students who actively sought tutoring before professors sent an early-alert."
+Students "who were flagged through early-alert and did go for tutoring outperformed students who were flagged but did not go for tutoring" (Early-Alert and Retention Prediction, p.
+6).